aherve/eChess/README.md

 ## The program

-Lastly, the main program is written in typescript, and uses the `serialport` library to communicate with the arduino.
+Lastly, the main program is written in go, and communicates with the arduino.
 It will read both the board state and the game moves from lichess to reconcilate the position, and determine when a move should be played (_i.e._ sent to the server), or when some LEDs should be lit.
+The user interface is provided by a touchscreen, and everything runs on a raspberry zero.

 The code can be found in [the app directory](goapp/)